Operation Halberd: Battle

-The Regia Aeronautica launched a strike of 28 SM.79 and SM.84 torpedo planes with 20 Cr.42 fighters.
+The Regia Aeronautica launched a strike of 28 SM.79 and SM.84 torpedo-bombers with 20 Cr.42 fighter escorts.
 The convoy came under air attack at 13:00.
-The strike was met by defending Fulmars and heavy anti-aircraft fire.
+The strike was met by Fulmars and massed anti-aircraft fire.
 Three bombers pressed through the barrage of starboard wing destroyers to launch torpedoes at Nelson.
-Nelson turned to comb the torpedo tracks, and inadvertently steadied on the reciprocal course of a torpedo which struck the port side of the forecastle.
-(Note: This account states that the torpedo attacks were carried out by SM-79 and BR-20 torpedo bombers.)
-Nelson slowed to 15 knots, but maintained position in the convoy.
-The Italian plane had released the torpedo at a range of only 450 yd and endured concentrated anti-aircraft fire from Prince of Wales before being shot down by one of the Fulmars.
-Six more torpedo planes and 1 fighter failed to return from the strike.
+Nelson turned to comb the torpedo tracks and inadvertently steadied on the reciprocal course of a torpedo which struck the port side of the forecastle.
+(Note: This account states that the torpedo attacks were carried out by SM.79 and BR.20 torpedo bombers.)
+Nelson slowed to 15 kn but maintained position in the convoy.
+The Italian torpedo-bomber had released the torpedo at a range of only 450 yd and endured concentrated anti-aircraft fire from Prince of Wales before being shot down by one of the Fulmars.
+Six more torpedo planes and a fighter failed to return from the strike.
 Friendly fire from Rodney and Prince of Wales shot down two Fulmars, and a patrolling Swordfish had been shot down by the Italian fighters before the strike ended at 13:30.